kubernetes/kube-state-metrics/docs/cli-arguments.md

-      --add_dir_header                             If true, adds the file directory to the header of the log messages --alsologtostderr                            log to standard error as well as files (no effect when -logtostderr=true) --apiserver string                           The URL of the apiserver to use as a master --custom-resource-state-config string        Inline Custom Resource State Metrics config YAML (experimental) --custom-resource-state-config-file string   Path to a Custom Resource State Metrics config file (experimental) --custom-resource-state-only                 Only provide Custom Resource State metrics (experimental)
+      --add_dir_header                             If true, adds the file directory to the header of the log messages --alsologtostderr                            log to standard error as well as files (no effect when -logtostderr=true) --apiserver string                           The URL of the apiserver to use as a master --config string                              Path to the kube-state-metrics options config file --custom-resource-state-config string        Inline Custom Resource State Metrics config YAML (experimental) --custom-resource-state-config-file string   Path to a Custom Resource State Metrics config file (experimental) --custom-resource-state-only                 Only provide Custom Resource State metrics (experimental)